StarGate01/AmongUs-Mumble/README.md

 For testing, I recommend setting up a private game server using https://github.com/Impostor/Impostor .

 If you want to build for a specific version of the game (each build uses different obfuscated names), append the preprocessor macro `GAME_VERSION` in the project configuration like this: `GAME_VERSION=2020922`.
 See the table above for version numbers.

+### Using the POSIX fake client

+The fake client bind to the Mumble Link plugin on Linux and Mac OSX and sets your ingame position to zero.
+This is not optimal, but better than nothing.

+Install `make` and `g++`, on OSX you can use Homebrew (https://brew.sh).
+Then open your terminal, change into the `POSIX` directory.
+Run `make` to build the tool, and `make run` to run it.

 ## Thanks to / Sources